Removals to New Zealand

 Research the cost of replacement items as some things are more expensive and some may not even be available – it may turn out that shipping them may be more economical in the long run.

-Will you need storage in the UK or New Zealand?
+Will you need storage in New Zealand or the UK?

-Moving from one location in the UK to another is rarely the smooth process that people hope for, so it goes without saying that when you move to another country, the entire process can become a little trickier.
+Moving from the UK to another country is rarely as smooth as people hope for so it goes without saying that when the country in question is on the other side of the planet, the entire process can become a bit trickier.

-Often people find that they have a period of time once they have sold their property and before they move when they need to place their belongings in storage, which we can help you with.
+Often people find that they have a gap of time between selling their property and moving into their new home, meaning they need a space to store their belongings in the meantime, which we can help you with.

 We have several storage solutions depending on your needs.
 We can arrange storage for your personal effects in the UK before they are shipped or in New Zealand after they arrive – whichever suits your situation.